wcurrie/docker-gnuplot/README.md

-Version 4.6 patchlevel 6 in a container.
+Gnuplot 5.0 patchlevel rc2 in a container.

 Intended for headless plotting of a .gp file in the current directory.
 Eg: